mfrontz/i501-final/README.md

 The sociodemographic data (i.e., race/ethnicity, poverty level, health insurance coverage, and urbanicity) are only available for the 4-year birth cohorts.
 There are only two 4-year birth cohorts in the dataset, with the most recent being children born in 2016-2019.

 Finally, the data is collected by the CDC through a survey.
 A random sampling of parents is called, and parents choose whether to participate (which includes agreeing to allow the CDC to contact their child's pediatrician(s) to obtain vaccination history).
+Obviously, certain parents may be more willing (or less willing) to share this information, which may affect the results.

-The vaccination rates presented in the dataset are thus estimated percentages (which is how they are labeled in the dataset and in the app).
-The dataset does include a 95% confidence interval for each estimated percent.
-However, the 95% CI values were not presented in the app.
+Thus, the vaccination rates presented in the dataset are **estimated** percentages (which is how they are labeled in the dataset and in the app).
+The dataset does include a 95% confidence interval for each estimated percent; however, it was decided to not present the 95% CI values in the app.